-- a.
-Bag and box merchandise after it has been checked out and take it to customer vehicles; - b.
-Clean up in and around the store so long as the clean-up does not result in the handling of any merchandise, except in the event of spillage, and in that event merchandise may be moved in conjunction with the clean-up; - c.
-Collect and line up shopping carts and return them to the store from the parking lot; - d.
-Stock the bags in the checkstands; - e.
-Collect bottles, take them to the designated area and sort them; - f.
-Change the reader board;
+- (a) Bag or box the merchandise after it has been checked out and take it to the customer's vehicle. - (b) Cleanup in and around the store so long as the cleanup does not result in the handling of any merchandise, except in the event of spillage, and in that event merchandise may be moved in conjunction with the cleanup. - (c) Collect and line up shopping carts and return them to the store from the parking lot. - (d) Stock the bags in the checkstands. - (e) Collect bottles, take them to the designated area and sort them.